 The rate of juvenile drug crimes is increasing for both females and males.
 In a five year study regarding the juvenile justice systems, out of 2.4 million juvenile arrests, 19 million involved substance abuse.
 Of those 19 million, only 68,600 received substance abuse treatment.

 Juveniles are punished with rehabilitative measures as consequences for their actions, rather than being sentenced in prison.
 The state is able to hold juveniles accountable for their behavior in order to allow them to live a more responsible life in the future.
 If the rehabilitative measures fail, however, the juvenile offender can be sentenced to a juvenile correctional facility.
 While a child is not legally eligible to receive a conviction in court, an adjudication for a crime may stay on a child's permanent criminal record for the rest of their life.
 There are even times when District Attorneys change a child to adult status if they are an older child and then they are able to prosecute them with an Extended Jurisdiction Juvenile Prosecution (EJJP).
 The EJJP allows the court to give a child two sentences: one as a juvenile and one as an adult.
 If the violation is considered substantial in court, the adult sentence can be invoked, leading to prison time.

 Contact Garretson & Toth, LLC for a free consultation if your child has been arrested for a drug crime.
-We have over 30 years of experience aggressively defending our clients and enforcing their rights, help us help you by calling today!
+We have 57 years of combined experience aggressively defending our clients and enforcing their rights, help us help you by calling today!